jeffpar/pcjs.v1/devices/ti57/rom/README.md

 For a long time, all we had were [Patent ROM](#ti-57-patent-roms) object code listings which, with [one possible exception](#rom-from-us-pat-no-4125867), suffered from numerous typos.
 Fortunately, thanks to efforts by [Sean Riddle](http://seanriddle.com/tms1500.html), who in turn relied on imaging work by [John McMaster](http://uvicrec.blogspot.com), a viable copy of an actual TI-57 production ROM was created, by carefully examining an image of the ROM array inside the chip.
 That is the ROM I ultimately [used with the PCjs TI-57 Emulator](#ti-57-rom-used-with-pcjs).

 The chip was labelled "TMC1501NC DI 7741".
-Here's what a section of that ROM array looks like:
+Here's what a section of its ROM array looks like:

 ![TI-57 ROM Section](/devices/ti57/images/TI-57-ROM.png)